 A hearty cold weather soup for mushroom lovers.
 Rich and satisfying (and also vegan)!

 This borscht-inspired soup is creamy and pretty and very simple to make.

 A beautiful, creamy, soul-soothing root vegetable soup.

-The smell of this savory soup will make everyone within range instantly ravenous.
+The smell of this savory soup, which includes easily available pantry ingredients, will make everyone within range instantly ravenous.